davidcreativeuk/nidirect-prototypeForm/userGuide.md

 3. Paste the HTML of the component into the document `formPage-1.html` below the `<h1>` heading.

 4. If the component is used to enter data, add a [GOV.UK design system - error message]( https://design-system.service.GOV.UK/components/error-message/) after the label and hint text of the component.

+    The error message should describe what to do when the question hasn’t been answered.

+    The prototype kit will only show your error message if, when the **save and continue** button is pressed, the question hasn’t been answered.

 ```
 <div class="govuk-form-group">
     <label class="govuk-label govuk-label--m" for="firstname">